TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_b_response.md

 > tables must occur above the table, while captions for figures must be
 > below.
 Both tables are improperly captioned.

 Thanks for pointing this out.
-We will fix the table captioning issue.
+We have fixed the table captioning issue.

 > There are a few grammatical errors decreasing the readability of the
 > paper, mostly near the beginning.

-We will re-read and attempt to revise the beginning of the paper, but a concrete example of one such mistake we have made would be helpful for us to have a more focused approach to this revision.
+We have re-read and have attempted to revise the beginning of the paper, but a concrete example of one such mistake we have made would be helpful for us to take a more focused approach to this revision.

 > The style guide mentions that the abstract should be between 100-250
 > words, but the abstract in this work is 86 words.

 Thank you.
-We will extend the abstract.
+We have extended the abstract to discuss more of our findings in the experimental results section.

 > 9. Can you suggest additions or amendments or an introductory
 >         statement that will increase the value of this paper?